googleapis/repo-automation-bots/packages/auto-approve/README.md

   - Each file path must match one of these regexps:
     - /package\.json$/
   - All files must:
-    - Match either these regexp:
+    - Match this regexp:
-      - /\/package.json$/
+      - /package.json$/
     - Increase the non-major package version of a dependency
     - Only change one dependency
     - Change the dependency that was there previously, and that is on the title of the PR